wassname/scrape_r_rational/data/cache2/adpqo3.md

 ### Comments:

-> **u/tjhance** [+46] *
+> **u/tjhance** [+43]  (24 minutes later)
 >
 > I feel like there are some logical flaws with it being Fortov, but (and I've said so on this sub before) I agree that Fortov is satisfying from a literary perspective, if the story turns out to have a great explanation for those apparent issues.
+>
 > I'm particularly amused by the idea of them being so obsessed with ignoring each other that they each fail to notice that the other is the enemy they've been hunting... except the purple-creeper patch incident sort of throws a wrench in it.
+>
 > There's kind of something weird about the purple-creeper patch being so regular.
 (This is what originally caused me to start thinking something suspicious might be up with Fortov, and I had an idea that maybe he was intentionally being so regular, although maybe this idea is kind of convoluted, when really this is just supposed to mean that Ibery is really obsessed with Fortov.)
 The story also draws attention to the fact that Zorian doesn't know what happens to Fortov during the invasion.
+>
 > I also had a pet theory that Fortov was able to hack the temp marker by being a natural soul-mage analogously to Zorian being a natural mind-mage.
 Unfortunately, there's not really any evidence for this, other than the fact that it would feel satisfying.
+>
 > I've seen this pointed out before, but there's also the one weird incident where the train car has different inhabitants for no apparent reason, which could plausibly be the result of Fortov acting differently.
+>
 > Finally, Fortov is not just selfish, but Zorian specifically describes him as someone who tries to *leech off others' success* (which is backed up by his interactions with Daimen).
 This would be consistent with him trying to take advantage of the loop for himself.
->

->> **u/arunciblespoon** [+35] *
+>> **u/arunciblespoon** [+33]  (2 hours later)
 >>
 >> [Here are some relevant passages in support of the hypothesis.](https://write.as/r2kubeoqeqfmx.md)
+>>
 >> It should be remembered that RR was in the time loop long before Zorian and could have used that time to work out a sequence of events involving Zorian and the purple creeper incident that suited him during the early period when Zorian was essentially a predictable automaton.
+>>
 >> Perhaps Fortov/RR simply needed Zorian to be out of his room on the day before the invasion for some reason, and having Zorian make a purple creeper salve was the easiest way to achieve that outcome.
 In the restarts where Zorian didn't return to his room on the second last day, Fortov/RR had no need to approach him.
+>>
 >> Of particular note in the extracts to which I have linked are the inconsistencies between Fortov's own accounts of the purple creeper incident:
+>>
 >> * In Ch 3, Fortov says to Zorian that he pushed Ibery into the purple creeper patch.
 He says he needs the salve made on the second last day of the restart, and no later, because (he says) Ibery has a crush on "this boy" (implicitly, not Fortov); she won't be able to go to the celebration the next day unless her rash is fixed; and she will never forgive Fortov.
+>>
 >> * In Ch 75, Fortov says to Zorian that he pushed Ibery into the purple creeper patch because "she was being really aggressive and wouldn't take no for an answer and she kept trying to kiss me".
+>>
 >> If the truth is that Ibery "had a massive crush on Fortov" (Ch 9), but Fortov was so uninterested in her that he pushed her into a purple creeper patch to avoid her advances (Ch 75), why would he so urgently need Zorian to make the salve before the end of the restart?
 Ibery herself says to Zorian that the salve is "not that important" (Ch 9).
+>>
 >> Although Ibery said in one restart that Fortov "didn't mean for this to happen" (Ch 9), Zorian concludes, having observed Fortov across many restarts, that Fortov pushing Ibery into the purple creeper patch "has got to be a deliberate move on his part" (Ch 75).
+>>
 >> It's all very curious.
 In many ways, Fortov acts like a looper.
->>

->>> **u/None** [+15] *
+>>> **u/None** [+16]  (14 hours later)
 >>>
 >>> [deleted]
->>>

->>>> **u/arunciblespoon** [+4] *
+>>>> **u/arunciblespoon** [+5]  (23 hours later)
 >>>>
 >>>> The difficulty is that the part of the social situation that Fortov is lying about is not the embarrassing part.
+>>>>
 >>>> He always candidly admits to pushing Ibery into the purple creeper patch.
 That's the embarrassing part.
 What he lies about is Ibery's crush.
 In Ch 3, he says that she has a crush on someone else ("this boy") and that he urgently needs Zorian to make a salve immediately else she'll never forgive him.
 In Ch 75, he says that he pushed her into the patch because she has a crush on him (Fortov) and he couldn't otherwise deter her.
+>>>>
 >>>> Zorian concludes from his own observations that Ibery really does have a massive crush on Fortov, so the falsehood is probably what Fortov said in Ch 3 rather than what he said in Ch 75, and the former took place when RR was still in the loop.
+>>>>
 >>>> The proposition that Fortov and Ibery were just normal students whose daily lives were mostly unaffected by the other changes in the loop does not explain the discrepancy between Fortov's behaviour in Ch 3 and his behaviour in Ch 75.
->>>>

->>>>> **u/archaeonaga** [+8] *
+>>>>> **u/archaeonaga** [+7]  (2 days later)
 >>>>>
 >>>>> Wait, how is that evidence of a discrepancy?
+>>>>>
 >>>>> For starters, he's lying about more than Ibery's crush, he doesn't explain anything about the situation.
 Which is a lot more complicated than the story he tells Zorian: he literally took the worst assignment to run away from a girl, and then adds injury to insult when he pushes her in the creeper patch.
 He clearly doesn't outright dislike her—otherwise why not just crush her heart?
+>>>>>
 >>>>> Since we know he doesn't hate her, it shouldn't be surprising he tells a white lie to Zorian, which renders her completely blameless.
 And since Zorian's always ready to believe the worst about his brother, he doesn't question it.
+>>>>>
 >>>>> Plus, there are bigger problems.
 How does Fortov get introduced to Panaxeth?
 Why would Zach take him down to the gate in the first place?
 Why would Fortov purposefully aim artillery magic at Zorian's dorm?
 What reason does Fortov even have to join up with Panaxeth, especially since his entire problem is his lack of work ethic?
->>>>>

->>> **u/FeO_Chevalier** [+8] *
+>>> **u/FeO_Chevalier** [+8]  (5 hours later)
 >>>
 >>> If Fortov pushes Ibery into the magic poison ivy in order to get Zorian out of his room, why would he keep doing it after Red Robe left the loop?
->>>

->>>> **u/syboor** [+21] *
+>>>> **u/syboor** [+20]  (7 hours later)
 >>>>
 >>>> The quoted texts are really convincing.
+>>>>
 >>>> So if RR = Fortov, then
 >>>> * before the story begins, Fortov was looping but unaware of it, and was pushing Ibery into a purple patch, was probably failing to convince Zorian to make a salve, and Zorian died.
 At least, that must have been happening whenever there was no interference from Zach.
 >>>> * before the story begins, Fortov goes through a loop that he will end up remembering, but, because he is not yet aware he is in a loop, he pushes Ibery into a purple patch and fails to convince Zorian to make the salve, like usual.
 However, this time, Fortov remembers.